a-ast/akeneo-amqp-publisher/README.md

-# Akeneo AMQP Publisher
+# Akeneo Import

-Message publisher for PIM entities.
+Library for product import to Akeneo PIM.